 A program-review subcommittee first reviews self studies for regular (i.e. every five years) program reviews and then recommends them to the committee as a whole.
 The Office of the Provost and Vice President for Educational Affairs makes available the program review policy.
 The policy explains the composition of this subcommittee and its role and deadlines as well as those of the Academic Policies Committee.
 The Academic Policies Committee makes recommendations about program reviews to the Provost and vice president for educational affairs, who reviews and then forwards them to the president for final institutional review and approval.

 The Subcommittee on Policy first reviews policy proposals-which a variety of sources can initiate-and then recommends them to the committee as a whole.
-The Academic Policies Committee makes its recommendations about policy proposals to the provost and vice president for educational affairs, who then presents them to Faculty Council for its review and response.
-The Faculty Council reports to the provost and vice president for educational affairs its favorable responses to policy recommendations.
-If the Faculty Council has concerns or reservations about a policy recommendation, then it will report them to the Provost and vice president for academic affairs as soon as possible, but no later than sixty academic year calendar days after receiving the Academic Policies Committee recommendation.
+The Academic Policies Committee makes its recommendations about policy proposals to the Faculty Council which conducts its own review of the proposed policy and back to the subcommittee on Policy.
+If both entities are in agreement, the proposed policy is forwarded to the provost and vice president for educational affairs.
+If the Faculty Council has concerns or reservations about a proposed policy recommendation, a subgroup selected by Faculty Council will enter into discussions with representatives of the subcommittee on Policy until all concerns have been satisfactorily addressed at which time the subcommittee on Policy will forward the agreed-upon proposal to the provost and vice president for educational affairs.
+If Faculty Council and the subcommittee on Policy are unable to come to a satisfactory resolution of differences, the subcommittee on Policy will forward the individual reports to the provost and vice president for education for adjudication and resolution.
 The provost and vice president for educational affairs will consult with the Executive Committee of Faculty Council and with the Academic Policies Committee, as well as with the Subcommittee on Policy, in an attempt to reconcile the differing perspectives on the policy.
 After such reconciliation-and revision, where appropriate-is completed, the provost and vice president for educational affairs will review and then forward the recommended policy to the president for final institutional review and approval.

 A schedule of meetings for the academic year will be set up early in the fall semester to ensure the most expeditious interaction between the Academic Policies Committee and the Faculty Council.